ChristoffelDoorman/Visualisation-project/REPORT.md

 ## Description application

-This projects contains three different interactive visualisations: a worldmap, a multiple-line chart with two different y-axi, and two pie charts.
-The visualisations provide two different interactive components: toggle buttons and a slider.
+The data visualtization excists of four views: a woldmap, a linechart with a horizontal time axis and two y-axi: a GDP and a happiness axis.
+The worldmap has a buttontool, which let the user choose to display happiness or GDP values on the map.
+Furthermore, the user can slide a slider to choose the year, between 2008 and 2016.
+If the user clicks on a country in the worldmap, the linecharts change to the selected country, and two pie charts appear of the selected country.
+One pie chart displayes the immigration with countries of origin.
+The other pie chart displayes the emigration, with countries of destiny.
+Which year the pie charts show, can be chosen by the user with a drop-down menu (options: 2010 and 2015).
+See the [design document](/DESIGN.md) for more information.

 ![](/doc/final-snap1.png)
 ![](/doc/final-snap2.png)
 ![](/doc/final-snap3.png)

+## Technical design

+This projects contains three different interactive visualisations: a worldmap, a multiple-line chart with two different y-axi, and two pie charts.
+The visualisations provide two different interactive components: toggle buttons and a slider.

 #### Visualisation 1 (Worldmap)
 The worldmap shows the GPD or happiness-grade per country.
 If you hover over a specific country, the information will be displayed in a pop-up (country, GDP, happiness-grade and possibly population).
 A toggle button lets the user choose between GPD and happiness: this choise will color the map in GPD- or happiness-rates.
 A slider lets the user change the year, from 2008 up till 2016.
 When the users clicks on a specific country, the line chart and pie charts change to the selected country.